MOSES * EGYPT * SPAETH

 http://www.ingentaconnect.com/content/mksg/cnt/2000/00000042/00000003/art00001 ,

 - By permission, the treatise was published also in connection with Ove von Spaeth's history research - and is an appendix in vol. 2 of his book-series "Assassinating Moses" (of vols.1-5, C.A.
-Reitzel Publisher, Copenhagen). - Internet version: http://www.moses-egypt.net/star-map/dating_the_senmut_star_map.pdf .
+Reitzel Publisher, Copenhagen). - Internet version: http://www.moses-egypt.net/images/dating_the_senmut_star_map.pdf .

 • Dating the Oldest Egyptian Star Map, - central parts published by ed.
 D.I.
-Loizos, Professor of History, Editor-in-Chief, - Anistoriton Journal of History, Archaeology, & ArtHistory, Vol. 6/2002 (ISSN 1108-4081), (7 March 2002) - Anistoriton History Library, Athens, Greece - http://www.anistor.co.hol.gr/english/enback/v021.htm .
+Loizos, Professor in History, Editor-in-Chief, - Anistoriton Journal of History, Archaeology, & ArtHistory, Vol. 6/2002 (ISSN 1108-4081), (7 March 2002) - Anistoriton History Library, Athens, Greece - http://www.anistor.co.hol.gr/english/enback/v021.htm .

 • The Suppressed Record; - Moses' Unknown Egyptian Background, "Assassinating Moses", Vol. 1, (Danish title: De Fortraengte Optegnelser; Moses' Ukendte Egyptiske Baggrund, "Attentatet på Moses", I), Copenhagen 1999. - Cf.: http://www.moses-egypt.net/book2/moses2-inform_en.asp . - Three chapters (of Vol. 1) in English on the Internet, e.g.: http://moses-egypt.net/book1/moses1-cap1_en.asp .